alexgertz/vscode-mob-timer/README.md

 This extension contributes the following commands to the Command palette.

 - `Start Mob Timer`: starts a timer for mob programming rotations.
+- `Stop Mob Timer`: stops a running timer.
+- `Resume Mob Timer`: resumes a stopped timer.
+- `Reset Mob Timer`: resets a timer, running or not.

 ## Release Notes